 GASB Codification Section 1800.142, Fund Balance Reporting and Governmental Fund Type Definitions, defines the different types of fund balances that a governmental entity must use for financial reporting purposes.
-GASB requires the fund balance amounts to be properly reported within one of the fund balance categories list below:
+GASB requires the fund balance amounts to be properly reported within one of the fund balance categories listed below:

 a) Nonspendable - includes amounts that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact.
-Consists of fund balance associated with prepaid expenses.
+Consists of fund balance associated with prepaid expenses (unless the proceeds are restricted, committed, or assigned).